tsumarios/TEAM/README.md

 This repository contains methods for the article "TEAM – Threat Embracing by Automated Methods."

-The purpose of TEAM is to automate threat embracing aiding the threat elicitation process within the SPADA methodology.
+The purpose of TEAM is to automate threat embracing aiding the threat elicitation process within the SPADA methodology for threat modelling.

 The repository provides methods for both TEAM 2 and TEAM 3, accessible via Jupyter Notebooks or through an interactive Streamlit web application.